petershin/liferay-learn/docs/commerce/latest/en/inventory-management/using-the-inventory-management-system.md

 1. Click *Submit*.

-After adding the incoming stock, it appears under the *Incoming* column in the *Overview* page.
+After adding the incoming stock, it appears under the Incoming column on the Overview page.

 ![The incoming stock quantity appears on the SKU's Overview page.](./using-the-inventory-management-system/images/06.png)

 ## Viewing Inventory Changes

-You can view changes in inventory for an SKU in the *Changelog* page.
+You can view changes in inventory for an SKU in the Changelog page.

 1. Open the *Global Menu* (![Global Menu](../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Inventory*.